cap-js-community/event-queue/docs/configure-event/index.md

 adjustment is made for event types in the queue for more than three minutes.
 The pre-defined rule is: if an event type remains in the queue for more than three minutes, its priority is temporarily bumped up by one level (i.e., from Low to Medium).

+# Load

+The `load` parameter serves the function of regulating the number of concurrent processes permitted per app-instance.
+The maximum load for each app-instance is 100.

+Consider the following scenario:

+There are three events (irrespective of whether they are periodic or ad-hoc events).

+- Event A has a specified load of 40.
+- Event B has a specified load of 50.
+- Event C has a specified load of 20.

+At the start, when the server initiates the event queue, the load is 0.
+If Event A is triggered, the load becomes 40.
+The remaining load that the app-instance can handle is 60.
+Therefore, Event B can also be started, which brings the total load to 90.
+At this point, Event C must wait until either Event A or B is completed because the current load is already at 90.
+However, if your app is running on Cloud Foundry with more than one instance, another instance with available capacity would process Event C.

 # Keep Alive During Event Processing